 Our greatness as a brand leader has to come from the experts we engage, so they will be inspired to reach for their own greatness and apply it to our brand.
 Brand management has been built on a hub-and-spoke system, with a team of experts surrounding the generalist brand leader.

-Five ways to be better with a consensus socializer leadership style
+Five ways to excel with a consensus socializer leadership style

-- Use probing questions to help you understand.
-Take a helicopter style to ask your experts to explain the what, why, and how to help you dig deeper into the details until you feel you have enough information, then move back up to the surface level with a summary conclusion that allows you to make a decision.
+With this leadership style, adopt a helicopter approach.
+Ask your experts to clarify the what, why, and how.
+Delve into the details until you have sufficient information, then move back to the surface level with a summary conclusion to facilitate decision-making.

 At the heart of being a successful task master is the realization there is a business to run.
 Without staying focused on the end goal, your strategic thinking and creative instincts can end up wasted, resulting in missed opportunities.
 Task masters stay in control to get things done, keep projects on time and on budget.